Internationalization and localization: Examples and counterexamples

 One example of the pitfalls of localization is the attempt made by Microsoft to keep some keyboard shortcuts significant in local languages.
-This has resulted some (but not all) programs in the Italian version of Microsoft Office using "CTRL + S" (sottolineato) as a replacement for "CTRL + U" (underline), rather than the (almost) universal "Save" function.
+This has resulted in some (but not all) programs in the Italian version of Microsoft Office using "CTRL + S" (sottolineato) as a replacement for "CTRL + U" (underline), rather than the (almost) universal "Save" function.
 Before the advent of 'AutoSave', the net result could be a lot of underlined words in an unsaved revision of the document.

-The team responsible Microsoft Excel localization decided to translate the tokens used in formulas, as a byproduct of localizing number and date formats.
+The team responsible for Microsoft Excel localization decided to translate the tokens used in formulas, as a byproduct of localizing number and date formats.
 For example, =SUM(A1:A10) becomes =SOMME(A1:A10) in French or =SUMME(A1:A10) in German.

-While making the formulas easier to understand for users with no knowledge of the English language, it has also meant that, before machine transaltion of web pages, a search for help on the internet could not count on examples from other languages.
+While making the formulas easier to understand for users with no knowledge of the English language, it has also meant that, before machine translation of web pages, a search for help on the internet could not count on examples from other languages.
 Manuals and tutorials required translations of every formula in examples and exercises.